The phrase “emotional intelligence” is so commonly used it is hard to believe it was only coined two decades ago.

-Additionally, one finds similar intelligence in John Cleese’s autobiography (not surprising, given his humor writing) and the poetry of Wilfred Owen, who was one of the first poets to capture the humanity of war rather than its glory.
+Additionally, one finds similar intelligence in John Cleese’s autobiography and the poetry of Wilfred Owen, one of the first poets to capture the humanity of war rather than its glory.
 And certainly in the eye-opening memoirs of nurse Christie Watson.

 And, of course, Maya Angelou.
 A person whose heart and soul and shining gifts to others were so firmly rooted in her deep empathy.
 That Angelou happened to be an extremely talented singer, dancer, poet, and leader is one of the 20th century’s greatest blessings.
 Read more from her in I Know Why the Caged Bird Sings and Letter to My Daughter.